edgarmartinez9916/Bitcoin_Tweets_EDA/README.md

 Bitcoin_cleaning_&_processing: Jupyter Notebook used to clean and process textual data from kaggle dataset

-Bitcoin_EDA.ipynb: Jupyter Notebook used to conduct EDA
+Bitcoin_EDA.ipynb: Jupyter Notebook used to conduct EDA and Visualization